bennettpe/fullstack-frameworks-django-website/WORKING.md

 18. Run `git status` to check which files will be added and commited to Git.

-19. Run the following command toinitialize our databases and get table ready.
+19. Run the following command to initialize our databases and get table ready.
     ```python
     python3 manage.py migrate
     ```